zverok/wheretz/README.md

 Features:

-* quite precise: uses prominent [tz_world_map](http://efele.net/maps/tz/world/)
+* quite precise: uses [timezone-boundary-builder](https://github.com/evansiroky/timezone-boundary-builder), which takes source data from OpenStreetMap;
-  timezones database;
-* quite fast: 0.1-0.2 sec for lookup in worst cases and almost immediate lookup for best cases;
+* (relatively) fast: 0.1-0.2 sec for lookup in worst cases and almost immediate lookup for best cases;
 * no calls to external services, works without Internet connection;
 * no keeping some 50 Mb datafiles in memory or reading them from disk